FeLiNa0/parallelly/README.md

     - Notify if a command succeeds (status code 0) or fails (non-zero status code).
     - Save command outputs to a temporary directory.
     - Print command output if the command fails.
+    - (Optional) Print command output if the command succeeds.
+    - Print line count of command output.
     - Measures total runtime.
     - Measures runtime of each command.